seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Didst rob it of some taste of tediousness.
 But fare thee well, there is a ducat for thee:
 And, Launcelot, soon at supper shalt thou see
-Lorenzo, who is thy new master’s guest:
+Lorenzo, who is thy new master's guest:
 Give him this letter; do it secretly;
 And so farewell: I would not have my father
 See me in talk with thee.